novoda/novoda/CONTRIBUTING.md

 # Contributing to Novoda's Open Source projects

-At Novoda we use open source libraries in our projects, therefore we feel a duty is to contribute back to the community by open sourcing projects that we use in our day to day development work.

 We encourage everyone inside and outside Novoda to contribute to the projects using Github's pull requests.

 ## Issuing a pull request